 Current and Future Projects:

-Education: Develop and conduct webinars and other educational sessions for civil/structural engineers on the design and use of FRP pultruded structures and develop a pultrusion technical paper and educational session track at CAMX 2015.
+Education: Develop and conduct webinars and other educational sessions for civil/structural engineers on the design and use of FRP pultruded structures.

 Marketing: Collect pultrusion industry metrics associated with structural shapes covered by the LRFD in order to measure the effectiveness of the LRFD standard, develop marketing and educational tools to promote and educate structural engineers and architects on using the LRFD standard, establish exhibit booth at the ASCE Structures Congress and initiate the development of software and design examples to help structural engineers use the LRFD Standard.